 - 1.1 The Council owns a range of assets which are used to deliver directly or indirectly services to the people of Moray.
 The investment needed to ensure that these assets meet the Council approved standard for the asset type is ascertained through the asset management planning process.
-The Capital Strategy links that process to the Council's Capital Plan. - 1.2 The Council also requires to invest to provide the infrastructure needed for economic growth, in accordance with the Local Development Plan, and to ensure that the Council operates efficiently and can meet the needs of transformation to a sustainable operating model. - 1.3 All investment in capital is made under the Prudential Code.
-A revised version of the Code was published in 2017 and this contains new requirements for a Capital Strategy.
+The Capital Strategy links that process to the Council's Capital Plan. - 1.2 The Council also requires to invest to provide the infrastructure needed for economic growth, in accordance with the Local Development Plan, and to ensure that the Council operates efficiently and can meet the needs of transformation to a sustainable operating model. - 1.3 The Council may also need to invest to deliver Council priorities.
+As priorities change the Capital Plan will require to be modified to reflect these changes in priorities.
+The Capital Plan cannot be expanded indefinitely but must be rebalanced as priorities change. - 1.3 All investment in capital is made under the Prudential Code.
+The latestArevised-version of the Code was published in 2017 and this contains new requirements for a Capital Strategy.
 This Strategy complies with these requirements.
-The Code states that:

-"The capital strategy is intended to give a high level overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of services along with an overview of how associated risk is managed and the implications for future financial sustainability.
+The Code states that: - "A capital strategy is intended to give a high level overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of services along with an overview of how associated risk is managed and the implications for future financial sustainability." - 1.4 The Code means each local authority will be able to determine its own prerequisites for their capital strategy, while taking into account any statutory requirements, with this flexibility intended to make the implementation of these important documents more manageable.